hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `admin_group_object_ids` - (Optional) A list of Object IDs of Azure Active Directory Groups which should have Admin Role on the Cluster.

+* `azure_rbac_enabled` - (Optional) Is Role Based Access Control based on Azure AD enabled?
+Changing this forces a new resource to be created.

+~> **Note:** Azure AD based RBAC is in Public Preview - more information and details on how to opt into the Preview [can be found in this article](https://docs.microsoft.com/en-us/azure/aks/manage-azure-rbac).

 When `managed` is set to `false` the following properties can be specified:

 * `client_app_id` - (Required) The Client ID of an Azure Active Directory Application.